Above/featured: U Kasáren from Loretánská, Hradčany – 30 July 2016 (HL).

-I made all of the photos above between 2008 and 2013.
-This post appears on Fotoeins Fotopress at fotoeins.com as https://wp.me/p1BIdT-bCs.
+I made all of the above images in 2013 and 2016.
+This post appears on Fotoeins Fotografie at fotoeins.com as https://wp.me/p1BIdT-bCs.